parkbenchsolutions/parkbenchsolutions.github.io/Web.md

 - Add sort and download options to enterprise directory
 - Make meetmeconference respect branding settings at user level
 - Fix delete alert notification on meetme conf

 <br><br>
-## 3.13.0 (2018-6-28)
-### Minor Changes

-- New checkbox, select, radio, switch directives
-- Changed users panel to show first/last name
-- Provisioning-&gt;Group-&gt;read required to see aliases and endpoints for a user.
-Provisioning-&gt;Group-&gt;update required to modify it
-- Switch to sp name and gp name in panels

-### Patches

-- Hide routing for basic call centers
-- Fix announcements - allow selecting Group Level announcements and attaching to Call Center instance

-<br><br>